Fishified/multiCoxPH/README.md

 # multiCoxPH
-Various R functions to help run multiple regression models in R
+Various R functions to help analyze more than one regression model at a time in R

 To install run this lines in R: